 When and where courses are offered

-- Some online courses are designed with a mix of synchronous (e.g., Zoom video calls) and asynchronous activities.
+- Some fully online courses have been designed with a mix of both synchronous (e.g., Zoom session) and asynchronous activities.
 These courses offer the interaction and support of synchronous classes and conferences, while still allowing for much student flexibility in completing the rest of the course activities.
 You'll find that the online courses that are taught by Talent Development faculty typically have a mix of synchronous and asynchronous components.

 If my course includes synchronous online sessions, when might they be held?

-Fall and Spring: on a scheduled night of the week (e.g., Tuesday evenings)
+Fall and Spring: on a previously announced, scheduled night of the week (e.g., Tuesday evenings)

 Summer: daytime or evening, depending on the course